FONTS for GREEK

 - language code for greek is el (the first two letters of the sound of the word: mod.gre.pronunc: [elini'ka] = hellenic

-- **Modern Greek Fonts may be already installed in your computer, and browsers are directing to the greek option (charset=iso-8859-7). or UNICODE charset=utf-8.
-If something goes wrong, then perhaps you need to install greek.
+- Greek fonts are already installed in your computer, and browsers are directing to the greek option (charset=iso-8859-7). or UNICODE charset=utf-8.

 - Write greek in WORD